SQream/sqream_docs/file_types/csv.rst

 * **Wildcard Accuracy:** If using wildcards, double-check their spelling and configuration.
 Misconfigured wildcards may result in unintended data ingestion.

-Figure out the table structure
+Figure Out The Table Structure
 ==============================

 Prior to loading data, you will need to write out the table structure, so that it matches the file structure.